How to Build A Compost Pile

 Instead of “fast” composting which takes only 2 months in many cases to produce compost, most homeowners without large amounts of yard trimmings use “slow” composting.
 It requires much less time and labor.
 “Slow” composting can take between 6 months and 2 years to produce compost.

-The bins used can be constructed form by nailing together wooden pallets to form the walls of the bin.
-You can also construct a bin from chicken wire by cutting slits into the sides and bottom of a standard yard garbage can to allow for ventilation and drainage, respectively.
+The bins used can be constructed by nailing together wooden pallets to form the walls of the bin.
+You can also construct a bin from chicken wire or by cutting slits into the sides and bottom of a standard yard garbage can to allow for ventilation and drainage, respectively.
 Ideally, the bin will be positioned a foot off the ground.
 If this is not possible, then start the pile with a 6-inch layer of small twigs or corn stalks to allow for good airflow beneath the pile and drainage.

 You use the same ingredients for “slow” composting as you do with “fast” composting.
 Add ingredients to the pile as they become available.
 Adding diseased material to the pile is typically not recommended since “slow” composting does not generate the 130° F temperatures required to kill most pathogens which could get reintroduced when the compost is used.